JasonAMartin/GamePriceChecker/README.md

 #### TODO:

 * Improve Steam data functionality -- some games need different data processing and those games are currently ignored.

-* Add functionality to allow for looking for games near historical lows (for example, games within 10% of their historical low).